284 Billion Parameters, 13 Billion Moving

 April 24, 2026.
-DeepSeek drops V4-Flash, a 284-billion parameter mixture-of-experts model, and anybody running language models on constrained hardware needs to pay attention.
-We've spent a week running it hard on our Summit Base tier.
-What we're seeing rewrites the economics of local AI deployment entirely.
+DeepSeek drops V4-Flash, a 284-billion-parameter mixture-of-experts model under an MIT licence, and anybody running language models on hardware they own ought to pay attention.
+I've spent a week running it hard.
+What I'm seeing rewrites the arithmetic of local deployment, and I don't say that about many releases.

-Bottom line up front: V4-Flash is the first model we've tested that makes a 160GB system genuinely competitive with cloud inference for real production work.
-But that claim only lands if you understand what a mixture-of-experts architecture does.
+Bottom line up front: V4-Flash is the first model I've tested where a machine sized for a single organization is genuinely competitive with cloud inference on real production work.
+That claim only lands if you understand what a mixture-of-experts architecture does, so that's where I'll start.

 284 Billion Parameters.
 13 Billion Active.
 Here's Why That Matters.

 V4-Flash is sparse by design.
-The raw parameter count hits 284 billion, but in a MoE model, not every parameter fires on every token.
-V4-Flash activates roughly 13 billion parameters per token, about 4.6% of its total weight.
+The raw parameter count hits 284 billion, but in an MoE model not every parameter fires on every token.
+V4-Flash activates roughly 13 billion parameters per token, about 4.6 percent of its total weight.

 One Million Tokens.
 That's Not Marketing Language.

-V4-Flash supports a one-million-token context window.
-We've tested 500K-token contexts and watched the model hold coherence across that entire span.
-One million tokens is roughly 750,000 words.
+V4-Flash carries a one-million-token context window.
+I've run 500K-token contexts and watched the model hold coherence across the whole span.
+A million tokens is roughly 750,000 words.
 A 1,500-page document.
 An entire codebase.
 A multi-year email archive dropped into a single prompt.

-Most production work lives in the 4K to 32K context range, so the full million-token capability sits largely untapped right now.
-But the implication for organizational buyers is real: you load entire documents, codebases, or conversation histories without chunking strategies or summarization workarounds.
-A law firm drops a 50-page contract into context whole.
-A medical practice loads a patient's full chart.
-A tribal government loads an entire grant application with every appendix and asks the model to review it against program requirements.
+Most production work lives in the 4K to 32K range, so the full million sits largely untapped right now, and I'll say that rather than pretend otherwise.
+But the implication for an organization is real: you load whole documents, whole codebases, whole conversation histories, and the chunking strategies and summarization workarounds go in the bin.
+A law firm drops a 50-page contract in whole.
+A clinic loads a patient's full chart.
+A tribal government loads an entire grant application with every appendix attached and asks the model to check it against program requirements.

-This is where local and cloud AI diverge in ways raw benchmark scores never capture.
-Cloud providers cap context windows or charge premium rates for long-context use.
-Running V4-Flash locally means the one-million-token window costs you nothing extra per use.
+Here's where local and cloud diverge in a way no benchmark score captures.
+Cloud providers cap context windows or charge a premium for long-context use, because that's their meter and it's supposed to run.
+Running V4-Flash on your own hardware means the million-token window costs you nothing extra per use.
 The model lives on your GPUs.
 Context is a function of your VRAM, not somebody else's billing tier.

 The Sovereignty Argument